Lanzaned-Enterprises/LENT-GovernmentJob/README.md

 - ps-dispatch
 - ps-mdt

+## Disclaimer
+- This script does **NOT** Come pre-configured and is not just plug and play.
+The members of your development team or yourself should be the ones setting up the coordinates, peds & zones!
+If you don't do this 90% of this rewrite will be inaccessible to you!
+- I will set this script up for you but it will require me to have access to your `shared/shared.lua` and all `functions/*.lua` files!
+    - I will need the ability to grab coordinates!
+- There is bound to be bugs, unfinished code but as far as was tested the script **SHOULD** function as the normal police job!

 ## How to Install
 - Add the Panic Button & MDT Item to your `qb-core/shared/items.lua`
 ```lua